bearbob/pyle/README.md

 ## Acknowledgments

 Special thanks to everyone who contributed to the development and playtesting of Pyle.
 Your feedback and support have been invaluable.

 ---

-## Contact

-For questions, suggestions, or to share your experiences with Pyle, please reach out to us through GitHub or [email@example.com](mailto:email@example.com).

----